The best independent guide to the Algarve

-Carvoeiro is a fantastic holiday destination, which is ideally positioned to explore the entire Algarve via day trips.
+Carvoeiro is a fantastic holiday destination, which is ideally situated for exploring the entire Algarve via day trips.

-These day trips could include the rich seafaring history of Lagos, the buzzing atmosphere of Albufeira or the quaint fishing village of Ferragudo.
+These day trips could involve discovering the rich seafaring history of Lagos, the buzzing atmosphere of Albufeira or the quaint fishing village of Ferragudo.

 The best day trips which are close to Carvoeiro are: